food + drink

 The Blues Kitchen

-What: A fun spot with a jazzy vibe.
-Serving top notch buffalo wings, alongside a wide choice of mouth-watering burgers.
+What: A fun spot with a jazzy vibe with live sets of smoky blues and timeless soul in the evening.
+Serving top notch bottomless sweet & sour wings, alongside a wide choice of mouth-watering burgers.

 Where: 134-146 Curtain Road, Shoreditch, London EC2A 3AR